mozilla/experimenter/docs/experimenter/rollouts.md

 ## Enable (Approve/Reject) + manual rollback

-A disabled rollout enable request is approved in Experimenter and rejected in Remote Settings, but the Remote Settings rollback is handled manually before Experimenter can recover the rejection reason.
-The publish change is rolled back, so the rollout remains Disabled and unpublished in Remote Settings.
+A disabled rollout that is not published in Remote Settings is requested to be enabled by the owner, reviewed and approved in Experimenter, and is then reviewed and rejected in Remote Settings.
+The reviewer **manually rolls back** the Remote Settings collection.
+A rejection reason is captured in Remote Settings but is **unable to be recovered by Experimenter** because the collection was manually rolled back **before Experimenter could query its status**, and so Experimenter shows a generic rejection reason.
+No change is made to Remote Settings and the rollout remains unpublished.

 ```mermaid
   sequenceDiagram